Nanoparticles, Microscopic Animal Research during Life Support Work

-Category: Space Hits: 5Astronauts (from left) Thomas Pesquet and Mark Vande Hei service a variety of hardware inside the U.S. Destiny laboratory module.
+Category: Space Hits: 7Astronauts (from left) Thomas Pesquet and Mark Vande Hei service a variety of hardware inside the U.S. Destiny laboratory module.

 Nanoparticles and microscopic animals were the research highlights aboard the International Space Station today.
 The Expedition 65 crew also focused on servicing life support components and Russian spacesuit maintenance.